Cosmao/amplify-vite-react-template/README.md

 #### Deploying to AWS
 For detailed instructions on deploying your application, refer to the [deployment section](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws) of our documentation.
+#### Specific steps after deploying
+We need to set our secrets so that amplify can use our newly created graphQL api and DiscordWebhook.
+Firstly we need to go to `AWS AppSync`, you should see your newly created graphQL API there.
+Go into settings and copy both the graphQL endpoint and API key.
+After you got those values go to `Hosting > Secrets` in the amplify dashboard and make 3 enviroment variables:
+ - `CUSTOM_LAMBDA_GRAPHQL_ENDPOINT`
+ - `CUSTOM_LAMBDA_GRAPHQL_KEY`
+ - `CUSTOM_DISCORD_ENDPOINT`
+Paste in your API Key and endpoint there.

+#### Custom domain
+If you have a custom domain hosted by AWS you can simply use the `Hosting > Custom domains` and pick the one you want to use in the provided dropdown.

+#### Discord webhook
+Go to your discord servers settings and find the Integration tab.
+Simply add another webhook and copy the endpoint you're given.
+Paste the endpoint into the `CUSTOM_DSCORD_ENDPOINT` variable inside amplify.

 ### IoT Core
 #### Security policy